depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 #### Response Payload Data
 If all went well, no payload data is returned, just the `204 No Content`.
-For 400 and 404, the typical { type, title, detail } (ProblemDetails) error object is returned as payload data.
+For 400 and 404 status codes, the typical { type, title, detail } (ProblemDetails) error object is returned as payload data.

 #### Pointers to the ETSI NGSI-LD documentation
 * 5.2.5   - The NGSI-LD Property Data Type
 * 5.2.6   - The NGSI-LD Relationship Data Type
 * 5.2.7   - The NGSI-LD GeoProperty Data Type
 * 5.6.4   - Partial Attribute update
 * 6.7.3.1 - PATCH